 - Think About Your Finances

-Speaking of money, you need to keep in mind that every course comes with expenses which may or may not be superficial from the start.
+Speaking of money, you need to keep in mind that every course comes with expenses that may or may not be superficial from the start.
 Say, between Medicine and Fine Arts; the creative degree may seem less costly than the former.
 You won’t have to purchase books that are as thick as a telephone directory or obtain medical supplies or certifications.
 However, with all the sketch pads, acrylics, and canvases that you often need to buy for the artistic course, the total expenses may be close or equal to that of Medicine students.

 Assuming you thought of the first two ideas, yet you are aware that your funds are not enough when you enter the university, you can try a couple of things.
 One, look for an organization that can offer a scholarship grant.
 Alternatively, get a student loan or apply for financial aid at the school.